AtlasNX/Kosmos/README.md

 </p>

 ## Features
-* Vanilla Atmosphere
+* Vanilla Atmosphère
 * Up-to-date packages
 * Splash screens and instant launch
-* Background FTP-Server
+* Background FTP Server
-* Updating through a console homebrew app
+* Updating directly from your console
-* Customizable button bindings for the Homebrew Loader
+* Customize button bindings
-* Drag and drop
+* Easy drag and drop install
-* Auto-boot and module selection through a console homebrew app
+* Ability to enable autoboot without touching config files
-* Launching and reloading sys-modules without restarting your system
+* Starting and reloading system modules without restarting
 * A very handsome bootlogo by bernv3
-* The latest and best homebrew
+* The latest and greatest homebrew from the scene
 * **and much more!**

 ## How to use